Maid of the Mist: Diesel vessels

-After a fire destroyed the last of the wooden-hulled steamers, they were replaced by steel-hulled, diesel powered ferries, launched in 1955 and 1956.
+After a fire destroyed the last of the wooden-hulled steamers, they were replaced by steel-hulled, diesel-powered ferries, launched in 1955 and 1956.
 About every 20 years or so, new ships were added to the fleet, of increasingly larger capacity; the initial Maid of the Mist held only 101 passengers, while the last of the diesel-powered vessels, Maid of the Mist VII, could hold up to 600.
-The last of these were retired in 2019, to be replaced by an electric-powered fleet.
+The last of these were retired in 2019, to be replaced by electric-powered vessels that can hold 600 passengers.